tkrajina/golongfuncs/README.md

 Find functions longer than 5 lines with avg nesting (per line of code) bigger than 5 and include total lines count and lines count:

-    $ golongfuncs -type total_nesting/total_lines,total_lines,lines -threshold 5 .
+    $ golongfuncs +total_nesting/total_lines,total_lines,lines -threshold 5 .
             ExampleVeryComplexFunction golongfuncs/runner_test.go:10:1             total_nesting/total_lines=6.7  total_lines=108.0   lines=69.0

 Find functions with longest average line length:

-    $ golongfuncs -type len/lines ./...
+    $ golongfuncs +len/lines ./...
-    $ golongfuncs -type total_len/total_lines ./...
+    $ golongfuncs +total_len/total_lines ./...

-Tests and vendored files are also ignored, use `-include-tests` and `-include-vendor` if you want to measure them.
+Tests and vendored files are ignored, use `-include-tests` and `-include-vendor` if you want to measure them.

 Arbitrary files/directories can be ignored with `-ignore "<regexp>"`.
 For example, if you want to ignore Golang files containing `_generated.go`: `-ignore "^.*_generated.go$"`.